Insurance giving you grief?

 • Get independent estimates from licensed contractors.

-• Submit competing estimates and insist they be reviewed.
+• Submit competing estimates for review.

 7.